Anshulk14/RETAIL-SALES-ANALYSIS-PROJECT/README.md

 The Retail Sales Analysis Project is a comprehensive SQL-based solution to manage and analyze retail sales data.
 This project involves creating a structured table to store sales transactions, performing data cleaning, and conducting exploratory data analysis (EDA) to gain insights into sales trends and customer behavior.

-Table of Contents
+Table of Contents:-

-Overview
+1.Overview

-Project Features
+2.Project Features

-Technologies Used
+3.Technologies Used

-Setup Instructions
+4.Setup Instructions

-SQL Queries
+5.SQL Queries

-Future Enhancements
+6.Future Enhancements

-Project Features

-Table Creation: Create a retail_sales table to store key transaction details like Transaction ID, Date, Customer ID, Gender, Age, Product Category, Quantity, Price per Unit, and Total Amount.
+_Table Creation_: Create a retail_sales table to store key transaction details like Transaction ID, Date, Customer ID, Gender, Age, Product Category, Quantity, Price per Unit, and Total Amount.

-Data Cleaning: Identify and handle missing values to ensure data integrity.
+_Data Cleaning_: Identify and handle missing values to ensure data integrity.

-Exploratory Data Analysis: Run queries to preview the dataset, retrieve column metadata, count records, and check for duplicate transactions.
+_Exploratory Data Analysis:_ Run queries to preview the dataset, retrieve column metadata, count records, and check for duplicate transactions.

-Technologies Used
+_Technologies Used_

 SQL: PostgreSQL for database management and querying.